getbeyondpay/docs/source/index.html.md

 The data used to query on these parameters must be transformed before the filter can be applied.
 The data store resources are too time-consuming for these filters and they are therefore added after the data store query is completed. <b>You should never use a Post-Query Filter without first limiting the data store query with some DBQuery filters such as a date range and/or the merchant account information.</b>

+- GTE = Greater Than or Equal.
+The query will look for data that is greater than or equal to the data provided in the filter parameter.

+- LTE = Less Than or Equal.
+The query will look for data that is less than or equal to the data provided in the filter parameter.

+- EQUIV = Equals.
+The query will look for data that exactly matches the data provided in the filter parameter.

+- CONTAINS = The query will look for data that contains the data provided in the filter parameter.

+- INLIST = The query will look for data where the stored data matches one of the comma-delimited entries in the data provided in the filter parameter.

+- N/A = The parameter is either a Boolean parameter or does not affect the data filtering process.

+NOTE: `ExcludeTransResults` must be used with `TransResults`.
+It modifies the behavior of the TransResults field.

 > Examples:

 > Returns all transactions of $1.00 or more: